aadesh42/devops-ecs-pipeline/README.md

 Instead, tasks run in public subnets with a security group that accepts traffic **only** from the load balancer's security group — an SG-to-SG reference rather than a CIDR range.
 Tasks have public IPs for ECR image pulls, but nothing on the internet can reach them directly.

-*Production change:* private subnets, NAT Gateway (or VPC endpoints for ECR/CloudWatch/S3, which are cheaper for this traffic pattern).
+*Production change:* private subnets, NAT Gateway, or VPC endpoints for ECR/CloudWatch/S3, which are cheaper for this traffic pattern.

 ### Terraform manages infrastructure; the pipeline manages deployments